redengin/sneakernet/docs/conops.md

 Human Factors
 --------------------------------------------------------------------------------
 * Awareness - the person must be made aware that the content is available
-    * primarily this can be accomplished by an application installed on the phone that recognizes `SneakerNet` nodes
+    * **primarily** this is accomplished by an application installed on the phone that recognizes `SneakerNet` nodes
-    * `SneakerNet` nodes can also publish themselves as a wifi connection
+    * `SneakerNet` nodes also publish themselves as an open wifi connection
         - attracting those looking for internet connectivity

 Roles